mootensai/yii2-enhanced-gii/README.md

 to the `require` section of your `composer.json` file.

-> I separate the mpdf & tree-manager because the package is big & not everyone will use it.
+> I separate the tree-manager because the package is big & not everyone will use it.

 Then you must add this code at your config\main.php.